spenceryue/videomag/README.md

 Reveal subtle changes in motion and color from your webcam.

-Implements the [Eulerian Video Magnification algorithm](http://people.csail.mit.edu/mrub/evm/) in real-time within your browser.
+Implements the [Eulerian Video Magnification algorithm](http://people.csail.mit.edu/mrub/evm/) in real-time within the browser.

 ---